 Citizen Jake screens to the public on March 13, 7 p.m. at Cine Adarna, University of the Philippines Film Institute, Diliman, Quezon City.
 Tickets, priced at P150, are available at the Media Center Ticket Booth from 10 a.m. to 5 p.m.

-UPDATE (as of March 13): An additional screening is scheduled on March 23, 7 p.m. at Cine Adarna, University of the Philippines Film Institute, Diliman, Quezon City.
+UPDATE (March 13): An additional screening is scheduled on March 23, 7 p.m. at Cine Adarna, University of the Philippines Film Institute, Diliman, Quezon City.
 For updates, follow Citizen Jake on Facebook.

 UPDATE (May 2): Citizen Jake is showing in theaters nationwide on May 23.